sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

    The Oracle Forms application would have to be rewritten to ASP.NET Core or ASP.NET MVC.
 There are migration tools available to help from third-parties if they choose to migrate to ASP.NET MVC.
 Otherwise, the rewrite effort will need to be planned and implemented.
 For the POC, show a basic CRUD data entry form to show how the project would be structured.
 Use Entity Framework if appropriate to make the CRUD migration easier.

    If the existing ASP.NET Core MVC application that runs their storefront uses Entity Framework Core or another object-relational mapping (ORM) tool, then migration of that application is trivial.
 It's possible that we could repoint the connectionString, re-run the unit tests, and the application will just work.
 Blockers might be if Entity Framework Core is using Stored Procedures in Oracle.
 Those will need to be tested after we run the SQL Server Migration Assistant.

+   For Java applications that utilize Oracle databases, Microsoft provides the [Data Access Migration Toolkit](https://marketplace.visualstudio.com/items?itemName=ms-databasemigration.data-access-migration-toolkit), a Visual Studio Code extension.
+It helps developers understand the code changes they must make to target a new relational database.
+WWI can keep this in mind for future migrations.

 4. Do we need to rewrite all our reports for Azure SQL Database?